Research Trip to Canberra

 Building New Friendships After The Legacy of War

-Poor Manabu had arrived with a very bad backache after being crammed in the back of the VW with all the luggage.
-Manabu’s visit was also a very big occasion for Alan as it was Alan’s first time to personally meet with a Japanese person.
+Poor Manabu had arrived with a terrible backache after being crammed in the back of the VW with all the luggage.
+Manabu’s visit was also a very big occasion for Alan as it was Alan’s first time to meet with a Japanese person personally.
 (Look to Alan’s ‘Feature Story’ page on the family’s tragedy of his uncle being executed as a Coastwatcher during WW2.)
 Through the Society, Alan had heard and read so much about Manabu’s efforts to educate the Japanese public about the War years, and Alan wanted to meet him.
 It was great to see the two of them busy chatting away, and Alan showing Manabu all his research material on Pacific Coastwatcher history.

 On SATURDAY 22nd.
 November we said another ‘ti akabo’ to our good friend Manabu from Brisbane Airport.
 Another adventure had come to an end, safely and with such wonderful results.